Brittney Griner

-Brittney Yevette Griner (/'graɪnər/; born October 18, 1990) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
-She is a two-time Olympic gold medalist with the U.S. women's national basketball team and a six-time WNBA All-Star.
+Brittney Yvette Griner (/'graɪnər/; born October 18, 1990) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for the Vinyl of Unrivaled.
+She is a three-time Olympic gold medalist with the U.S. women's national basketball team and a six-time WNBA All-Star.
+Griner was named one of the 100 most influential people in the world by Time magazine in 2023.

 In 2009, Griner was named the nation's No. 1 high school women's basketball player by Rivals.com.
 She was selected to the 2009 All-American basketball team.
 She played college basketball for the Baylor Lady Bears in Waco, Texas.
-She had a breakout senior year in 2012, as the three-time All-American was named the AP Player of the Year, the Most Outstanding Player of the Final Four, led Baylor in winning the National Championship, and won the Best Female Athlete ESPY Award.
+She had a breakout junior year in 2012, as the three-time All-American was named the AP Player of the Year, the Most Outstanding Player of the Final Four, led Baylor in winning the National Championship, and won the Best Female Athlete ESPY Award.
 Griner is also the only NCAA basketball player to both score 2,000 points and block 500 shots.

-Professionally, Griner was selected as the first overall pick in 2013 WNBA Draft by the Phoenix Mercury, with whom she won the 2014 WNBA championship.
+Professionally, Griner was selected as the first overall pick in 2013 WNBA draft by the Phoenix Mercury, with whom she won the 2014 WNBA championship.
 Standing 6 ft 9 in tall, Griner wears a men's U.S. size 17 shoe and has an arm span of 87.5 in.